Grief Group is for everyone

 ༄.° all aches welcome in this space ༄.°

-One could be grieving:
+One could be facing grief at the:

-• A diagnosis
+A death, separation, or diagnosis

-• A parent/family member who is still alive
+A parent/family member who is still alive

-• A job or home loss
+A job or home loss

-• An unexpected and/or drastic life change
+An unexpected and/or drastic life change

-• The effects of addiction or a chronic illness
+The effects of addiction or a chronic illness

-• The loss of the earth due to the climate disaster
+The loss of the earth due to the climate disaster

-• Even ambiguous grief, without a name or face
+Even Ambiguous grief, without a name or face